markwei92/ecommerce-assignment/README.md

 #Credits

-Credits to Code Institute for web layout and design.
+Credits to Code Institute for code, web layout and design.

 #Media & Content
 The photos used in this site were obtained from: